The best hiking shoes: capable summit-baggers and fast-paced walkers

 Author of Caving, Canyoning, Coasteering…, Pat has spent 20 years pursuing stories involving boots, bikes, boats, beers and bruises.
 En route he’s canoed Canada’s Yukon River, climbed Mont Blanc and Kilimanjaro, skied and mountain biked through the Norwegian Alps, run an ultra across the roof of Mauritius, and set short-lived records for trail-running Australia’s highest peaks and New Zealand’s Great Walks.
 Follow Pat’s escapades on Strava here and instagram here.

-The terrain will dictate the type of shoe – and sole – that you choose.
-Even the best hiking shoe in the world won’t provide the same ankle support as a boot, but some are sturdier than others, and offer more protection.
-If you regularly hike on rough terrain, choose a shoe with a stiff sole, grippy outsole and aggressive lugs for good grip, and look for a substantial rand and a good toe cap.
+If you regularly hike on rough terrain, you might want to opt for a boot for extra ankle support.
+Or, you can choose a shoe with a stiff sole, grippy outsole and aggressive lugs for good grip.
+Look for a substantial rand and a good toe cap, too.
 A pair of trekking poles can help share the burden on steep terrain.

-Some of the products we featured are named as approach shoes, which are a hybrid of climbing and hiking shoes designed for rocky scrambles and technical approaches to climber's crags.
 Increasingly, approach shoes are being designed to tackle longer distances and offer durability to rival the most fortified hiking shoe.
 If long days out on technical scrambling terrain sounds like your bag, then approach shoes might be the optimum choice.

 In summer, when watery adventures like canyoning and coasteering are on the cards, the best option is a pair of the best water shoes.
 While some water shoes are designed purely with aquatic antics in mind, some hybrid pairs are wonderfully amphibious, performing just as well on the trails as in the water.